-See Article 15.09.1 of the Unit 1 collective agreement re payments by the employer to the union for executive service for Unit 3
+See Article 15.09.1 of the Unit 1 collective agreement re payments by the employer to the union for executive service for Unit 3.

-11.05.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of eight to twelve months beyond the Faculty of Graduate Studies deadlines.
-Petitions shall be submitted through the Graduate Programme Directors and copied directly to the Dean.
+11.05.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of eight to twelve months beyond the Faculty of Graduate

+Studies deadlines.
+Petitions shall be submitted through the Graduate Program Directors and copied directly to the Dean.
 When considering petitions based on service on the Union Executive, the Dean of Graduate Studies shall take into account the effect of such service upon the progress of the student's work.
-If the Dean decides not to grant such a petition, she shall state the reasons for her decision in writing to the individual with a copy to the Union.
+If the Dean decides not to grant such a petition, they shall state the reasons for their decision in writing to the individual with a copy to the Union.
 Such a request shall not be unreasonably denied.
-Petitions of full-time graduate students which are granted shall be granted for full-time status and petitions of part-time students which are granted shall be granted the individual will be provided with funding at a level equivalent in value to the GAship which she held in the previous academic year.
+Petitions of full-time graduate students which are granted shall be granted for full-time status and petitions of part-time students which are granted shall be granted for part-time status.
+If a petition for full-time status is granted the individual will be provided with funding at a level equivalent in value to the GAship which they held in the previous academic year.